 Because easyCBM is built to be used for schools implementing RTI, it is fairly safe to assume that students whose scores indicate they are at risk (significantly below the 50th percentiles, for instance) receive additional intervention intended to accelerate their learning beyond core instruction alone.
 We base our numbers on actual student growth from the norm grouping, so it is likely to be fairly representative of the growth one would expect for students at the various risk levels if they are provided with tiered instruction and progress monitoring.

 Detailed information about the norm sampling for easyCBM can be found at:

-The easyCBM norms are updated on a five-year cycle, with the next update being published in 2020.
+The easyCBM norms are updated on a five-year cycle, our most recent update was completed in the summer of 2020.

 The norms established for easyCBM should be applicable to students in your school, yes, as the norm group is nationally representative, by design.